 1. Cheaper startup costs

-2. Freedom to move – or stay where you're at
+2. Freedom to move (or stay)

-When you sell products online, you aren’t stuck in a specific location – your e-commerce operation allows you to sell to customers nationwide and even across the world.
-For instance, you can sell surfboards from your warehouse in Indiana – you aren’t required to set up shop on the coast.
-All you need is access to the internet, email, and phones to keep business going.
+When you sell products online, you aren’t stuck in a specific location.
+Your e-commerce operation allows you to sell to customers nationwide and even across the world.
+For instance, you can sell surfboards from your warehouse in Indiana; you aren’t required to set up shop on the coast.
+All you need is access to the internet, email and phones to keep business going.

 6. Better margins